omoultosEthTuDelft/web/index.md

 </p>

 <p style="text-align: justify;">
-I work in the broad area of scalable data management; more specifically on Big Data analytics and management, stream processing, database language models, and query optimization.
+I work in the broad area of scalable data management; more specifically on data management and analysis, stream processing, systems for scalable AI/ML, and data integration.
 I work with <a href="http://mariosfragkoulis.gr/">Marios Fragkoulis</a> (postdoc) and <a href="https://ckoutras.github.io/">Christos Koutras</a> (PhD student, co-advised with Christoph Lofi).</p>

 <p style="text-align: justify;">
 I am the information director of <a href="https://sigmodrecord.org/">SIGMOD Record</a>, a <a href="http://sigmod2019.org/officers">local organization chair of SIGMOD 2019</a> and I regularly <a href="/service">serve in the program committees</a> of ICDE/SIGMOD and VLDB.<br><br></p>